MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/PayrollUS.md

 #### Building Payroll checks

 Before processing computer checks, you must first build Payroll checks.
 During the check building process, the Payroll system will search for all the transactions and employee cards that you’ve selected to include in the pay run.
 It also will verify posting accounts and other information.

 Use the Build Payroll Checks window to indicate which employees, pay codes, deductions, and benefits to include in the pay run.
 This process is known as building Payroll checks and must be done before processing a pay run.

 After the checks have been built, the Check File Report will be printed.
 This report lists the wages, tax codes, deduction, and benefit codes that will affect each employee’s paycheck.
 It also lists any errors or warnings in the build.

 - Errors are problems with individual transactions that must be corrected before you can calculate the paychecks.

 - Warnings don’t prevent you from calculating checks.
 You’ll need to decide whether you should correct the situations causing the warning.

 *If you decide to ignore the warning, the transaction for which the warning appeared will be either totally or partially ignored, in some cases.
-For example, if a transaction was subject to local tax, but no local tax code was specified, the transaction would be paid but no local tax would be withheld.*
+For example, if a transaction was subject to local tax, but no local tax code was specified, the transaction would be paid but no local tax would bewithheld.*

 You’ll need to remove a build when there are errors that require changes to transactions included in the build.

 To remove a build before posting it, choose Remove in the Build Payroll Checks window.
 Any batches that you marked will be unmarked automatically.
 Since a batch can’t be edited while it’s marked, and a batch can’t be unmarked if it’s included in a build, you must remove the build before editing transactions included in the build.
 However, when you’ve finished editing the transaction, you can mark the batch and build the paychecks again.

 You can build checks again before they’re calculated.
 Before you build checks, you can change any of the fields in the Build Payroll Checks window.
 For example, if you forgot to include salary pay in the original build, you can mark the Salary box and then choose Rebuild.
 A build is removed automatically after the paychecks are calculated, printed, and posted.

 **To build Payroll checks:**